wxsd-sales/unbook-workspace-macro/README.md

 ### Organizer

-We may want to disabling monitoring for booking made by specific organisers, this example profile will check the Organiser name associated with the booking.
+We may want to disable monitoring for bookings made by specific organisers.
+This example profile will check the Organiser name associated with the booking.

 ```js
 {